akashakara/akashakara/README.md

  🔭 I’m planning for a Project **AI based HealthCare**.

- 🌱 I’m currently learning  Kubernetes
+ 🌱 I’m currently learning  Kubernetes and API making.

  :books: I want to learn Competitive Programming

  👯 I’m looking to collaborate for various open source projects.

- 🤔 I’m looking for help with [Github Blog Cards](https://github.com/akashakara/Github-Cards-External-Blogs).
+ 🤔 Desire to develop new possibilities in the field of AI and ML.

  💬 Ask me about App Development, Coding, and any Tech-related stuff.